Tag: art marketing

 Veronica Winters painting-interior

-After all the work you’ve done to create your website, you as an artist and creative soon realize that no one visits your art gallery unless you give your web address.
+After all the hard work you’ve done to create your website, you as an artist and creative soon realize that no one visits your art gallery unless you give your web address to your prospects.
 Bringing traffic to your art site is a must-have, but how do you stand out from a crowd of millions of websites?

 While almost every artist obsesses over Instagram following as their art marketing strategy, few creatives consider the power of Google search.
 Yet, it’s the number one search engine that can bring you considerable traffic and a much higher ranking of your site over time.
 There is no free lunch as you have to put lots of hours, days, and weeks into your unique blog creation.
 However, when it all kicks in, you’ll be amazed with your results.
 Your blog can become very popular and have lots of organic traffic to it.